zmac - Z-80 Macro Cross Assembler

 rept repeats its block the given number of times.
 This will output 10 nop instructions:

-irpc runs through a string of letters assigned them to a variable and expanding the macro block each time.
+irpc runs through a string of letters assigning them to a variable and expanding the macro block each time.
 For example, this will load 7 into registers b, d and h:

 irp runs through a list of parameters assiging each entry to a variable and expanding the macro block.
 Here we load bc, de and hl with 0: